Sergejus83/calculator/README.md

-# calculator
+# the calculator
-simply calculater in tkinter
+simple calculater in tkinter